 - Some chronic health conditions.

-Diabetes is a serious chronic disease that often occurs together with hypertension.
+is a serious chronic disease that often occurs together with hypertension.
 The World Health Organization (WHO) estimates that 285 million people worldwide currently suffer from diabetes – over six percent of the world’s adult population.
 Future projections reflect the diabetes epidemic; the WHO projects that the number of diabetics will reach 438 million within 20 years, or close to eight percent of the overall projected adult population.

 Statistics from Thailand’s Ministry of Health show the number of Thai patients with diabetes has continued to grow in recent years, especially among younger Thais.